What every parent needs to know

-We’ll explore principles that will equip you to come alongside your child as they try and establish their identity, assert their independence and find their place in the world.
+At this event, we’ll give you practical tools to help you come alongside your teen as they try and establish their identity, assert their independence and find their place in the world.

 - Felt disappointed with their attitude